 \section{Supplementary results from the empirical example}

-Figure \ref{figure4} presents Day 43 $\log_{10}$ Neutralizing Antibody Titers against BA.1 by Country and Treatment (Panel A), and by Baseline $\log_{10}$ Neutralizing Antibody Titer against BA.1 and Treatment (Panel B).
-Panel B illustrates that individuals with undetectable baseline titers have more capacity for a vaccine-induced increase in neutralizing antibody titers compared to those who have high baseline titers prior to vaccination.
+Figure \ref{figure4} displays Day 43 $\log_{10}$ neutralizing antibody titers against BA.1 by country and treatment (Panel A), and by baseline $\log_{10}$ neutralizing antibody titer against BA.1 and treatment (Panel B).
+Panel B suggests that individuals with undetectable baseline titers have greater potential for a vaccine-induced increase in neutralizing antibody titers than those with high baseline titers prior to vaccination.